Passaic County NJ Divorce Lawyers

 Divorce and Family Law Attorneys in Little Falls, New Jersey

 Divorce is a life-altering decision, a single moment in time in which the trajectory of your life changes forever.
 The prospect can seem intimidating and overwhelming, requiring you to wade through the life you shared with your spouse and to address a myriad of significant issues with long-term implications.
-From alimony, to division of assets, child custody to child support, these questions must be answered and at times, there simply isn’t a simple one.
-The financial and emotional toll of divorce looms large and you may feel alone and unsure as to how best to move forward.
+From alimony to the division of assets, child custody to child support, these questions must be answered, and at times, there simply isn’t a simple one.
+The financial and emotional toll of divorce looms large, and you may feel alone and unsure as to how best to move forward.
 Your best decision at this moment is to enlist a knowledgeable and experienced divorce attorney, one who can serve as your guide and your champion, helping you to navigate through the complex legal process of divorce and aggressively advocating for your interests at every turn.

 At Del Sardo & Montanari, our legal team is equipped to address every facet of your divorce.
 Having assisted clients in Wayne, Little Falls, Woodland Park, and throughout Passaic and Essex counties, we have earned a reputation as skilled and unwavering legal counselors.
 The head of our family law practice, Darren J. Del Sardo, is Certified by the New Jersey Supreme Court as a Civil Trial Attorney and has been honored with inclusion in the Super Lawyers List published by Thomas Reuters every year since 2011.
 When you come to us with your case, our attorneys will meet with you to fully understand your situation, explain the process, answer your questions, and formulate the best strategy for how to proceed.
 With our knowledge and experience, there is no situation for which you will not be prepared during the divorce process.
-To discuss your case with one of our seasoned New Jersey divorce attorneys, contact us today at 973-233-4396 or toll free at 888-877-7985 for a free consultation.
+To discuss your case with one of our seasoned New Jersey divorce attorneys, contact us today at 973-233-4396 or toll-free at 888-877-7985 for a free consultation.

 Divorce in New Jersey